fluxninja/aperture/docs/content/guides/mistral.md

 response times to prompts, which leads to degradation of user experience during peak loads.

-Aperture handles peak loads and preserves the user experience with Concurrency Scheduling feature by efficiently scheduling in-flight requests directed to Mistral.
-This guide will provide detailed instructions on how to use the Aperture SDK when interfacing with Mistral, and define a concurrency scheduling policy using Aperture Cloud
+Aperture handles peak loads and preserves the user experience with the Concurrency Scheduling feature by efficiently scheduling in-flight requests directed to Mistral.
+This guide will provide detailed instructions on how to use the Aperture SDK when interfacing with Mistral, and define a concurrency scheduling policy using Aperture Cloud.

 ## Schedule Requests in Mistral with Aperture

-Aperture can help scheudle in-flight requests and improve user experience by queuing and prioritizing requests before sending them to Mistral.
+Aperture can help schedule in-flight requests and improve user experience by queuing and prioritizing requests before sending them to Mistral.
 Aperture offers a blueprint for
 [concurrency scheduling](https://docs.fluxninja.com/reference/blueprints/concurrency-scheduling/base),
 consisting of two main components:

-- Concurrency Limiter: It allows to set the max number of concurrenct requests that can be processed.
-This paratemeter can be set according to the an application's ability to set to handle the maximum number of concurrent requests at a given time.
+- Concurrency Limiter: It allows setting the max number of concurrenct requests that can be processed.
+This paratemeter can be set according to an application's ability to set to handle the maximum number of concurrent requests at a given time.
 - Scheduler: Aperture has a